A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Observations and Data

-In an effort to locate the sources of these neutrinos, the IceCube Collaboration has created a real-time alert system for events of likely astrophysical origin in order to facilitate follow-up studies \citep[]{Aartsen:201730}.
-The system has a median latency of 33 seconds in which neutrino events are processed and reconstructed, and within three minutes alerts are published to streams such as the Astrophysical Multimessenger Observatory Network \citep[AMON,][]{SMITH201356, 2017arXiv170804724K} and the Gamma-ray Coordination Network \citep[GCN]{GCN:1998}.
-Alerts are only published if the event satisfies two-dimensional selection criteria placed on the zenith angle ($\theta$) and the number of photoelectrons (NPE) deposited by the neutrino \citep[]{Aartsen:201730}.
-The probability that the neutrino is of astrophysical origin, referred to as the ``signalness'', is calculated from the expected numbers of signal and background events in the corresponding bin of the two-dimensional parameter space of $\theta$ and $\log_{10}\textrm{NPE}$.
-For contextual purposes, if the signalness is larger than 0.5, the alert is usually published, but exceptions lie on both sides of this cutoff since the cuts are placed on where the event lies in the $\theta$ versus $\log_{10}\textrm{NPE}$ parameter space rather than on the value of the signalness.
+In an effort to locate the sources of these neutrinos and to facilitate follow-up studies, the IceCube Collaboration has created a real-time alert system for events of likely astrophysical origin \citep[]{Aartsen:201730}.
+The system has a median latency of 33 seconds in which neutrino events are processed and reconstructed.
+Within three minutes, alerts are published to streams such as the Astrophysical Multimessenger Observatory Network \citep[AMON,][]{SMITH201356, 2017arXiv170804724K} and the Gamma-ray Coordination Network \citep[GCN]{GCN:1998}.
+Alerts are accompanied by an estimate of the probability that the neutrino is of astrophysical origin, referred to as the ``signalness''.
+The signalness describes how likely the event is of astrophysical origin relative to the total atmospheric background rate and is a function of the neutrino energy and the zenith angle.
+For more information on the calculation of the signalness, refer to the discussion in \cite{Aartsen:201730}.

 On September 22, 2017 IceCube detected a singular high-energy neutrino.
 Another singular high-energy neutrino was detected on November 6, 2017.
-Both events had good angular resolution and likely astrophysical origin.
+Both events had good angular resolution and are likely to be of astrophysical origin.
 The details of the AMON alerts are presented in the top portion of \tabref{Alerts}.
 Both alerts were track-type singular neutrinos with energies on the 100-200 TeV scale.
 These alerts featured signalness scores of $\sim0.57$ and $\sim0.75$ and 90\% confidence level containment region areas smaller than the field of view of DECam.
 The high energies and signalness scores suggest an astrophysical origin of the events and motivate the search for an optical counterpart in form of CC SNe.